-The bulk of the information in this Section is derived from the Nariin Sukhait Technical Report.
-Richard D. Tifft and Patrick P. Riley, both qualified persons within the meaning of NI 43-101, prepared the Nariin Sukhait Technical Report on behalf of Norwest.
+The bulk of the information in this section is derived from the Ovoot Tolgoi Open Pit Technical Report.
+Richard D. Tifft and Patrick P. Riley, both qualified persons within the meaning of NI 43-101, prepared the Ovoot Tolgoi Open Pit Technical Report on behalf of Norwest.
+A copy of the Ovoot Tolgoi Open Pit Technical Report is available for review on SEDAR at www.sedar.com.